 Also in 2002 … After spending several years training in some of the top pastry shops in Switzerland as a konditor confiseur (chocolatier and pastry chef), André’s grandson (and Marcel and Connie’s son) René Bollier returns to Kansas City with his wife, Nancy, to lead the business into its third generation.

-To mark five decades of sustained growth, André’s releases “Chocumentary,” a behind-the-scenes look at the business and the dedicated team supporting it day to day.
+To mark five decades of sustained growth, André’s releases “Chocumentary,” a behind-the-scenes look at the business and the dedicated team.
 The documentary premieres at a 50th anniversary gala celebration and charity fundraiser that treats more than 500 guests to guided tours, refreshments and live music.

 Driven by continuing growth, the business undertakes yet another expansion in 2007, adding a bake shop, office space, conference room, and employee facilities.